💬

 All electric cars must be equipped with front headlights to ensure their visibility at all times of the day.

-4.4.
+4.5.
 Tricycles

-4.5.
+4.6.
 Bicycle and other means of transport with or without motor

 The Customer acknowledges that the Highway Safety Code applies when using a bicycle or other means of transport, with or without a motor, on the Campsite.
 Any bicycle or other means of transport, with or without a motor, used must be in good condition and equipped with appropriate reflectors.
-Wearing a helmet and a front headlight is recommended.
+Wearing a helmet and a front headlight are strongly recommended.

 5. Aquatic facilities